markusmoosbrugger/EE-Observer/README.md

-2. In the Opt4J configurator you can define if the function enactments should be logged (`logFunctionProperties`) and which logger you would like to use (`useLogback`, `useInfluxDB`, `useDynamoDB`).
+2. In the Opt4J configurator you can define if the function enactments should be logged (`logFunctionProperties`) and which logger you would like to use (`useLogback`, `useInfluxDB`, `useDynamoDB`, `useJdbc`).
 There is also the option to select multiple loggers at the same time.
    Please make sure that the path to your logger configurations/properties is set correctly.